-339. In accordance with its mandate, GEF financing will contribute measurable global environmental benefits by: a) reducing greenhouse gas emissions (GHG); b) mainstreaming biodiversity conservation to harness ecosystem services and safeguard threatened wildlife species; c) integrating voluntary LDN targets; and d) improved chemicals and waste management.
-Because the IP will target specific geographies during implementation, there is greater potential for economies of scale in primarily achieving objectives of the Climate Change Mitigation and Chemicals and Waste focal areas, and secondarily the Biodiversity and Land Degradation focal areas
+339. In accordance with its mandate, GEF financing will contribute measurable global environmental benefits by: 1) reducing greenhouse gas emissions (GHG); 2) mainstreaming biodiversity conservation to harness ecosystem services and safeguard threatened wildlife species; 3) integrating voluntary LDN targets; and d) improved chemicals and waste management.
+Because the IP will target specific geographies during implementation, there is greater potential for economies of scale in primarily achieving objectives of the Climate Change Mitigation and Chemicals and Waste Focal Areas, and secondarily the Biodiversity and Land Degradation Focal Areas.